sujeetc/ChampSim-Inclusive/README.md

 ChampSim takes five parameters: Branch predictor, L1D prefetcher, L2C prefetcher, LLC replacement policy, and the number of cores.
 For example, `./build_champsim.sh bimodal no no lru 1` builds a single-core processor with bimodal branch predictor, no L1/L2 data prefetchers, and the baseline LRU replacement policy for the LLC.
+For building Non-Inclusive Champsim ---- comment the #define INCLUSIVE and #define INCLUSIVE_PRINT in inc/champsim.h
 ```

 $ ./build_champsim.sh bimodal no no no lru 1

 $ ./build_champsim.sh ${BRANCH} ${L1D_PREFETCHER} ${L2C_PREFETCHER} ${LLC_PREFETCHER} ${LLC_REPLACEMENT} ${NUM_CORE}